rhit-altschmn/Stretch_Expressive_Eyes/README.md

 *Disclaimer: The /dev/ttyACM2 corresponds to the USB port the Arduino was connected to.
 It might be different for you.
 If it does not work run **dmesg | grep tty** to figure out the TTY device *

-Remeber to put the clip back on before shutdown!!
+Remember to put the clip back on before shutdown!!

 **Controls**